dakingffo/MPSC_queue/README.md

 // Thread X: Producer for queue1 and queue2
 queue1.enqueue(1);
 queue2.enqueue(1);
-// These two nodes come from the same thread-local pool of Thread X.
+// These two nodes will be allocated from Thread X's single thread-local pool.

 // Thread A: Consumer for queue1
 int a;